Healthy Homes Assessment Pipitea

 Draught Stopping Pipitea

-Draughts may lead to dropping temperatures within homes.
-A humid home will cost more to heat, meaning wasting energy and incurring higher costs.
+Draughts may lead to dropping temperatures within houses.
+A draughty house costs more to heat, which means wasting energy and increased bills.

-There is no need to cover up holes or gaps in the construction.
-For instance, small gaps around doors and windows might be necessary to allow movement of the building when the household heats and cools, in order to let them be opened and closed rather than being stuck.
-We will check all doors and windows in an Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes in the building.
+For instance, small gaps around doors and windows might be necessary to allow movement of the building as the home heats and cools, so that they can still be shut and opened, rather than sticking.
+We will test all windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections